nguyenkhois/code-template-generator/README.md

 6. [Thanks you!](#6-thank-you)

 ## 1. Introduction
-This is the lightweight React code template generator that has two main parts in one npm package:
+This is the lightweight React code template generator that has these parts in one npm package:
 * Project template generation that has a part of the [Build environments](https://github.com/nguyenkhois/build-environments) project.
+* Component generation.
-* Code template generation.
+* Asset generation.
+* Utility.

 You have more choice for your development environment.
 It makes your life easier.